jakobvase/hugo-blog/content/music/favourites.md

 Some of my favourite music.
 Written down in one place so I don't forget.
 I haven't chosen a sorting mechanism yet so they will just be here in the order I thought of them.
-I started writing these in the Spring of 2025.
+I started writing these in the spring of 2025.

 ## Florence + the Machine - How Big, How Blue, How Beautiful